2017 Artist in Residence - Chloe Loftus

 Many of her images emphasize the contrast between nature and features that wouldn’t occur naturally.

-Conor exhibited her park inspired photos at Two Rooms Gallery in June 2016, and will exhibit again at Papakura Art Gallery between February and March 2017.
+Conor exhibited her park inspired photos at Two Rooms Gallery in June 2016, and will exhibit again at Papakura Art Gallery later in 2017.

 Hear a Standing Room Only interview with Conor.